{{flagHref}}

 How is the eutectic point determined?

-Can eutectic systems contain more than two components?
+May eutectic systems contain more than two components?

-What are some common examples of eutectic alloys?
+What are typical examples of eutectic alloys?

 About the author